kimh/clojure-by-example/source/index.md

 <br>

-Using map for `Vectors`.
+Applying `map` for the vector.

 <br>

-Using map for `Lists`.
+Applying `map` for the list.

 <br>

-Using map for `Sets`.
+Applying map for the set.

 <br>

-Using map for `Maps`.
-We are using `println` for the function that we apply since `inc` doesn't work here, but this doesn't hurt the idea that you can use `map` for any collections.
+Applying `map` for the map.
+We are using `println` for the function that we apply since you cannot `inc` a map, but this doesn't hurt the idea that you can use `map` for any collections.

 ```clojure
 user=> (type (map inc [ 1 2 3 ]))